SaiPratimNagumotu/Enrollee-Management-System/README.md

     2. Showing all the enrollees along with thier detials
     3. Deleting all the enrollees at once
     4. Modifying the name and activation status of enrollee
+    5. Filtering the list of enrollees based on the filter criteria.

 # Testing the application
 This is tested using PostMan tool and Google Chrome Browser